lavanet/docs/docs/chains/near-chain/near-node.md

 ## NEAR ipRPC 🪙

 Want to reach more developers and get more rewards as a node runner?
-NEAR pays providers who're interested.
-NEAR offers Incentivized Public RPC (ipRPC) endpoints to developers in its ecosystem.
-By signing up here, you can become one of our premier providers contributing to decentralized public goods.
+NEAR is looking to offer Incentivized Public RPC (ipRPC) endpoints to developers in its ecosystem.
+By signing up here, you can be first in line to being one of our premier providers contributing to decentralized public goods.
 [Sign up now!](https://lavanet.typeform.com/to/qQ1x6WJs?utm_source=becoming-a-lava-provider-for-NEAR&utm_medium=docs&utm_campaign=NEAR-post-grant)

 ## Apply to our Provider Incubation Program 📋